Ghrafkly/Personal-Vault/Uni/Applied Practice 1/Assessment 2.md

 ### **Advantages**
 * Can limit a foe's ability to develop technology i.e. Stuxnet
+* Prevents cheating, helps to maintain the integrity of online games
+* Can be used in anti-virus to better detect and remove viruses

 ### **Disadvantages**
 * Weak implementation of anti-virus rootkits can result in making the user more susceptible to cyber attacks i.e. Sony BMG Copy Protection Rootkit
+* Usually used by malicious parties to gain access to computers
+	* This can allow them to easily gain access to private and/or secure information
+	*

 ### Flavour bits
 "When searching for the advantages of rootkits, the top results were all why the were bad"